Tranzakt/Visual-Laravel/README.md

 and Laravel-specific functionality (ideally full coverage of the entire Laravel capabilities).
 2. Detailed plugins for each individual type of database column, visual element, etc.
 3. Compile plugins for each supported run-time environment for each of the above plugins.

+To avoid developing Livewire components from scratch for the developer back-end, we may choose to borrow some components (e.g. the schema diagram) from one of the frameworks listed in the long-term roadmap for use in the front-end in the short-term.